-Primary conditions or symptoms for which red sage roots may be prescribed by TCM doctors*: Irregular menstruation Amenorrhea Dysmenorrhea Chest pain Rheumatoid arthritis Hepatosplenomegaly Angina Restlessness Insomnia
+Primary conditions or symptoms for which Dan Shen may be prescribed by TCM doctors*: Irregular menstruation Amenorrhea Dysmenorrhea Chest pain Rheumatoid arthritis Hepatosplenomegaly Angina Restlessness Insomnia

 Contraindications*: Do not use if there is no Blood Stasis.
 It should not be used in conjunction with Radix Veratri.

-In Traditional Chinese Medicine (TCM), red sage roots are plants that belong to the 'Herbs that invigorate the Blood' category.
+In Traditional Chinese Medicine (TCM), Dan Shen belongs to the 'Herbs that invigorate the Blood' category.
 Like the name indicates these herbs tend to stimulate the Blood flow.
 In TCM they're used to help the circulation of Blood in cardiovascular conditions or menstrual irregularities as well as to treat acute pains caused by Blood Stagnation.
-They can also be used to treat Blood Stasis in the case of certain tumors, cysts and hardened clots.
+They can also be used to treat Blood Stagnation when it causes certain tumors, cysts and hardened clots.

-Furthermore red sage roots are plants that are Cool in nature.
-This means that red sage roots tend to help people who have too much "heat" in their body, although with less effect than a plant that would be Cold in nature.
+Furthermore Dan Shen is Cool in nature.
+This means that Dan Shen tends to help people who have too much 'Heat' in their body, although with less effect than a plant that would be Cold in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition red sage roots can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Dan Shen can help restore a harmonious balance between Yin and Yang.

-Red sage roots also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like red sage roots tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Dan Shen also tastes Bitter.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Dan Shen tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such red sage roots are thought to target the Heart and the Liver.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Dan Shen is thought to target the Heart and the Liver.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 60 eligible randomized controlled trials indicate that Danshen dripping pill is apparently more effective than isosorbide dinitrate in treating angina pectoris.1